chef/chef-web-docs/chef_master/source/supermarket_share_cookbook.rst

 -------------------------------------------------------
 Use the `knife supermarket  </knife_supermarket.html>`__ command to upload cookbooks to the Supermarket via Knife.
 In this section you'll configure the chef-repo that was created by the Hosted Chef starter kit, and then upload cookbooks from your workstation's cookbook repository.

-.. note:: If you're using Hosted Chef as your regular Chef server, skip to the second step.
+.. note:: If you're using Hosted Chef as your regular Chef Infra Server, skip to the second step.

 #.
 The ``config.rb`` file located under ``/chef-repo/.chef/config.rb`` contains the basic information necessary to authenticate with Hosted Chef.
 It will look similar to the following: